James Madison Dukes football: Old Dominion

-On October 26, the JMU Dukes and in-state rival Old Dominion Monarchs announced the official beginning of the "Royal Rivalry".
+On October 26, 2022, the JMU Dukes and in-state rival Old Dominion Monarchs announced the official beginning of the "Royal Rivalry".
 As the Virginia-based schools within the Sun Belt Conference, they will compete for an all-sports trophy that contains a football component and draws its name from the royal inspiration of both schools' mascots.

-Old Dominion leads the all-time football series between the two schools 2-1, dating back to their days in the CAA.
-JMU won the most recent meeting 37-3 on November 12, 2022.
+JMU leads the football series at 4–2.
+JMU won the most recent meeting 63-27 on October 18, 2025.